-Background: Stockton is the largest municipality wholly within the Sacramento-San Joaquin River Delta.
+Background: The City has been a strong advocate for Delta setwardship for many years.
+This advocacy was reaffirmed in 2012 by forming a coalition of municipalities in San Joaquin County to articulate the joint interest related to protecting the water supply, economic vitality and local land use authority in the Delta.
+The City has also opposed the construction of a Peripheral Canal or other isolated water conveyance facility in the Delta.
+Furthermore, the preliminary activity of the Delta Stewardship Council suggests that they will attempt to supersede existing land use plans and approved projects.
+The City expressed its strong concern related to these activities through the Delta Coalition advocacy efforts during 2012.
+The City has continued advocacy efforts throughout the past 4 years, including participation in the Delta Coalition, review and comment on Delta related planning documents from State agencies, advocacy related to the 2014 State Water Bond and flood protection advocacy related to the 200-year flood protection mandate created by SB 5, 2008.
+While efforts to create a modified Bay Delta Conservation Plan with reduced sized tunnels have not received significant traction, there are concerns that flood management or other infrastructure funding packages could be leveraged to revitalize efforts to push forward the Bay Delta Conservation Plan.
+Stockton is the largest municipality wholly within the Sacramento-San Joaquin River Delta.
 Stockton derives a substantial percentage of its municipal water supply from Delta surface waters.
-The current and future well-being of the City, its residents, and the economy is inextricably linked to the Delta, the quantity and quality of Delta water supplies, and the Delta ecosystem.
+The current and future well-being of the City, its residents, and economy is inextricably linked to the Delta, the quantity and quality of Delta water supplies, and the Delta ecosystem.
 Stockton and its water supply could be uniquely impacted by the State's Delta Conveyance Project and a changing climate.
-It is critical that the State's Water Resilience Portfolio initiatives prioritize and protect the health and safety of Stockton, its Delta economy, and the environment.
+It is critical that the State's Water Resilience Portfolio initiatives prioritize and protect the health and safety of Stockton, its Delta economy and environment.

+Position: No actions should be taken related to the Delta that negatively impacts the existing water rights, water supply, water quality, air quality, economic vitality, local land use control or sustainability of the Delta.
 Position: No actions should be taken related to the Delta that negatively impacts the City's water rights, water supply, water quality, air quality, economic vitality, local land use control in the Delta.